What is Zero Liquid Discharge & Why is it Important?

 Some geothermal operators are investigating the extraction of lithium from their geothermal brines.
 Saltworks brings considerable expertise to lithium projects.

-Others may have cooling tower blowdown challenges, which we can also help with.
+Other operators may have cooling tower blowdown challenges, which we can also help with.

 To investigate your geothermal project’s treatment options, contact our expert team.